r0yzer/FabricHG/README.md

 }
 ```

-You can also make kit properties that can be changed ingame via the kit settings menu
+You can also make kit properties that can be changed in game via the kit settings menu
 ```kt
 val blinkKit = kit("Blink") {
     val blinkDistance by property(4.0, "blink distance")